awslabs/duvet/design/witness/spec.md

 ambiguity rather than select — the same posture the producer takes when translating positions into artifact coordinates.
-Suffix matching that silently crosses two files ending in the same path is a G1 (file-identity injectivity) violation and can manufacture both false failures and, when closures overlap, false discharges.
+Suffix matching that silently crosses two files ending in the same path is a G1 (file-identity injectivity, §4.4) violation and can manufacture both false failures and, when closures overlap, false discharges.